In this article, we’ve got all the information you need to decide on the optimal kayak size. Discuss kayak sizes like a pro!

 Price: Normally around $100 but often goes on sale.
 Check price on Amazon

 Unboxing and First Look

 Intex Challenger K1 is a very lightweight and portable kayak that comes in a bag.
-It weighs only 28 lbs, so you’ll have no problem carrying it to and from the water.
+It weighs only 28 lbs, so I had no problem carrying it to and from the water.

-Be aware, however, that the material of the bag is very thin and the seams don’t look very reliable.
+I wasn’t very impressed with the material of the bag.
+It is very thin and the seams don’t look very reliable.
 It’s anyone’s guess how it will hold up over time.

 Despite the compact size, the bag is large enough.
-The kayak and all the accessories fit inside comfortably, and you won’t have to squeeze them back into the bag after a day of paddling.
+The kayak and all the accessories fit inside comfortably, and I did not have to squeeze them back into the bag after a day of paddling.

 Cool, but what’s inside?

-Assembling the Intex Challenger K1 is very easy.
-All you need is to unfold the kayak and inflate two chambers of the hull, the seat, and the footrest.
+Assembling the Intex Challenger K1 was very easy.
+All I had to do was unfold the kayak and inflate two chambers of the hull, the seat, and the footrest.
 The hull chambers come with Boston valves while the seat and the footrest use a different type of valves commonly found in pool toys.